BOTKNTL/EVAL-SHELL/README.md

 Only one shell that is small in size but has a lot of features.

 ### Donate
-If you want to donate, you can donate via bitcoin.
+If you want to donate, you can donate via bitcoin.<br>
 BTC Address : 378nEbXr5TyUcfaJiJG8uBDnNxKbs7KEre